spatialos/UnrealGDK/SpatialGDK/Documentation/content/game-client-interest-management.md

 > **Tip**: All three ways of defining interest can coexist.
 However, if you've specified all of the interest in your game using `ActorInterestComponent` and `AlwaysInterested`, you can turn off `NetCullDistanceSquared` using the toggle in `ActorInterestComponent`.

 ## NetCullDistanceSquared
-`NetCullDistanceSquared` is a value on an Actor class that defines a distance.
+`NetCullDistanceSquared` is a property on an Actor class that defines a distance.
 Game clients whose players are within this distance of an Actor of this class receive updates about the Actor.
 By default, this distance is 150 meters for all Actor classes.

 To change an Actor class’s `NetCullDistanceSquared` value, open the Actor class's Blueprint and go to the Class Defaults tab.
 Net Cull Distance Squared is in the Replication section: